Diet & Plans

 Diet Bites strongly feels that one of the best methods of dropping pounds is to determine the daily calories needed to maintain an individual's recommended weight (or healthy goal weight) and to simply stick to consuming the recommended daily calories.

 Dieters tend to get things backwards - picking a daily calorie total that is well below what they will need to consume once they achieve their weight loss goal.
-By consuming the recommended calories for the recommended weight, weight loss occurs naturally.
+By consuming the recommended calories for the recommended weight, the weight loss occurs naturally.
 Other perks include: the individual has no need to 'retrain' their eating habits because they have established such throughout the dieting process the body is less stressed throughout the weight loss process because nutrition needs can be easily met weight loss plateaus are kept at bay via gradual and natural weight reduction.

 Other useful weight loss links at Diet Bites that Jim can use to assist him in meeting his 175 pound recommended weight include: